diskoverdata/diskover-docs/source_files/install_indexers_mac_installer.md

 ##### Summary

-🔴 &nbsp;You should see **Success!**.
-At this point, a web browser should open automatically with the **Diskover Indexing Tool**.
+🔴 &nbsp;You should see **Success!** At this point, a web browser should open automatically with the **Diskover Indexing Tool**.
 If it doesn't, copy this address http://localhost:8080/index/ and paste it in a browser of your choice _OR_ click the following link [http://localhost:8080/index/](http://localhost:8080/index/) to open the **Diskover Indexing Tool** in your default browser:

 <img src="images/image_indexers_install_with_mac_installer_step_9a_install_successful_v6.png" width="600">